 Mega Charizard X debuting as a Fire/Dragon type with Zekrom's color scheme.
 Zekrom was a major fan-favorite in Generation V, partly due to its colour scheme, and many fans were clamoring for a Dragon-type Charizard.

-The Darker and Edgier nature of the special (yes, darker than the original games), with more intense violence.
+The Darker and Edgier nature of the special, with more intense violence.
 While the dub invokes Never Say "Die" for some odd reason, the implications of the mother Marowak's death are not skirted or censored at all.

 The omission of Pokémon Speak, which many older fans criticize in the main anime series for being annoying and cartoonish.